CommonClimate/EmileGeay_NatGeo2015/README.md

 The relevant Python code is in code/python.

-Acknowledgments go to several splendid open-source codes without which this work could not have been possible:
+Acknowledgments go to several splendid open-source codes without which this work would have been markedly more painful, if not impossible:

 **Matlab**
 - [m_map](http://www.eos.ubc.ca/~rich/map.html)